College Football News Preview 2020: Previewing, predicting, and looking ahead to the Tennessee Volunteers season with what you need to know.

 – The offensive line has the potential to be phenomenal as long as all the parts are there.
 Trey Smith is the star of the show at his left guard spot.
 He’s the All-SEC anchor and next-level starter, but sophomore Wanya Morris is growing into a special blocker, too, at least tackle.

-Morris has to get healthy after having a hip problem, and big-time transfer Cade Mays from Georgia needs to be eligible.
-No matter what, this is going to be one of the team’s biggest strengths with – most likely – five starters back in some form.
+Morris has to get healthy after having a hip problem, and it stings in a big, big way that star transfer Cade Mays from Georgia didn’t get instant eligibility from the NCAA.
+No matter what, though, this is going to be one of the team’s biggest strengths with – most likely – several starters back in some form.

 The O line with all of the upside has to pave the way for more of a ground attack.
 Two of the top three running backs return – Ty Chandler and Eric Gray are back, but Tim Jordan is no longer with the team – and a few good options are coming in from the recruiting class.